jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 Leptons | Radiant-Convertible

-{{< img src="/graphics/physics/standard.jpg" alt="The Standard Model" cap="The Standard Model overlaid to the MSQ model.
+{{< img src="/graphics/physics/standard.jpg" alt="The Standard Model" cap="The Standard Model overlaid on the MSQ model.
 Notice the huge gap in knowledge needed to be bridged" >}}